ev0clu/next-blog/README.md

 1. Clone the repository
 2. Run `npm install` command in your terminal
-3. Create .env file and add a new enviromental variable named DATABASE_URL with your own MongoDB connection link and also add NEXTAUTH_SECRET variable with open ssl key.
+3. Create .env file and add a new enviromental variable named DATABASE_URL with your own MongoDB connection link, add NEXTAUTH_SECRET variable with open ssl key and also add CODE="3.1415" variable
 4. Run `npm run dev` command in your terminal
 5. Server running at `http://localhost:3000/`